DouniaBK/Quiz-me-Sailor/README.md

 # User Experience

 ## Goals

 The target users for the boat license quiz are sailors training to acquire or renew their licenses to work in or navigate a sailing vessel privately and commercially.
 To pass the test, these sailors need to practice.

 ## Design

 My choice of design aimed at balancing seriousness and playfulness and thus, I created a playful yet minimalistic sailing theme in words and design to help the user think clearly when assessing dangerous situations at sea mentioned on the practice test without feeling overwhelmed by the site features.
-The design is meant to give the user, referred to as the sailor, an immersive and simple environment that they can navigate effortlessly, balancing the seriousness behind sailing protocols and the playfulness and fun one has sailing.
+The design is meant to immerse the user, referred to as the sailor, in the sailing culture using sailing dialect and providing a simple environment with intuitive navigation, balancing the seriousness behind sailing protocol tests and the playfulness and fun of sailing.

 ### Wireframes